cbor-wg/cbor-oid/draft-ietf-cbor-tags-oid.md

 (SDNVs), this tag can also be used for tagging a byte string that contains a sequence of zero or more SDNVs.

+Tag TBD112: structurally like TBD110, but understood to be relative to `1.3.6.1.4.1` (IANA Private Enterprise Number OID).
+Hence, the semantics of the result are that of an absolute object identifier.

 ## Requirements on the byte string being tagged {#reqts}

-To form a valid tag, a byte string tagged by TBD111 or TBD110 MUST be a syntactically valid BER representation of an object identifier: A concatenation of zero or more SDNV values, where each SDNV value is a sequence of one or more bytes that all have their most significant bit set, except for the last byte,
+To form a valid tag, a byte string tagged by TBD111, TBD110, or TBD112 MUST be a syntactically valid BER representation of an object identifier: A concatenation of zero or more SDNV values, where each SDNV value is a sequence of one or more bytes that all have their most significant bit set, except for the last byte,